javascriptisscary/theerrorlogs/README.md

 * Friendly Ids with friend_id

-* Image upload with Paperclip
+* Image upload with Paperclip to AWS

 * Profile page with list of Recent Posts and Comments